A Jewish Princedom in Feudal France: Reign and life

 In Zuckerman's narrative, after Bernard's execution, the Jews who until then were highly efficient protectors of the Spanish frontier felt that King Charles the Bald had broken their pact.
 Simultaneously the military situation deteriorated under multiple Viking and Saracen attacks during 844–847.
 Salomon's political role became essential for Charles the Bald as Salomon, in line with the experience of his predecessors, engineered in 846–847 in Rheims a peace treaty with the Emir of Cordoba.
 The grateful king, in anticipation, reconsidered his attitude towards the Jewish community and to the frustration of the Bishops Hincmar and Amolo, rejected in 846 at Diet of Épernay their anti-Jewish pro-ecclesiastical program and returned to the old political arrangements.
 Such gesture of reconciliation by Salomon reunited the cooperation of the Jewish community with Charles the Bald, which eventually further isolated Bernard's older son, William, in his support for Pepin II against Charles.

 It is suggested that Abbasids of Baghdad, the former allies of the Carolingians and the Makhir dynasty, helped in 852 to reconquer Barcelona.
 This strengthened once again the Jewry of the Hispanic Marches, Narbonne-Barcelona area (called Ispamia in Hebrew sources), which emerged as a well advanced cultural and political power in the area, leading to about 40 years of great prosperity.
 Paltoi Gaon of Pumbeditha (842–858) sent to these communities the entire Talmud with commentary at their request.
 This implies stability, growth in learning as well as material resources.
 Natronai Gaon of Sura (853–858/63) reports about Jewish immigration from Kairouan to the County of Barcelona and his halachic and spiritual guidance provided to them.
 Some letters between the Babylonian Sura and Ispamia are addressed to the "Sages of Barcelona" implying the existence of substantial community.

 Salomon went in 863 on a diplomatic mission to Cordoba to ensure the continuation of peaceful relations with Frankia.
 The rise of Salomon as a very close confidant of Charles the Bald coincided with the decline of Archbishop Hincmar's power.
 During Salomon's rule was his area called in some sources as kingdom.

-According to Zuckerman, Salomon lost his life at the hands of a young assassin Wilfred the Hairy between 18 August 868 and April 870 when Wilfred's clan started a rebellion in the Hispanic Marches, and was succeeded by his son Makhir of Auvergne.
+According to Zuckerman, Salomon lost his life at the hands of a young assassin Wilfred the Hairy between 18 August 868 and April 870 when Wilfred's clan started a rebellion in the Hispanic Marches, and was succeeded by his son Makhir from Auvergne.